laravel/docs/middleware.md

         ]);
     })

-Once the middleware alias has been defined in your application's `bootstrap/app.php` file, you may use the alias when assigning middleware to routes:
+Once the middleware alias has been defined in your application's `bootstrap/app.php` file, you may use the alias when assigning the middleware to routes:

     Route::get('/profile', function () {
         // ...
     })->middleware('subscribed');

 For convenience, some of Laravel's built-in middleware are aliased by default.
-For example, the `auth` middleware is aliased as `Illuminate\Auth\Middleware\Authenticate`.
-Here is a list of the default middleware aliases:
+For example, the `auth` middleware is an alias for the `Illuminate\Auth\Middleware\Authenticate` middleware.
+Below is a list of the default middleware aliases:

 | Alias | Middleware
 |-------|------------